SRISAILAM TOURISM | MALLIKARJUNA TEMPLE & TRAVEL GUIDE TO SRISAILAM

 Peak Season: September to December & February to May

-At a distance of 160 km from Nandyal, 181 km from Kurnool, 229 km from Hyderabad, 263 km from Vijayawada and 527 km from Bangalore, Srisailam is one of the most important pilgrimage centers of Lord Shiva in India, and one of the twelve Jyotirlingas.
-It is situated on the banks of River Krishna in Kurnool district of Andhra Pradesh.
-Srisailam is one of the most popular weekend getaways from Hyderabad.
+At a distance of 160 km from Nandyal, 181 km from Kurnool, 229 km from Hyderabad, 263 km from Vijayawada and 527 km from Bangalore, Srisailam is one of the twelve Jyotirlingas of Lord Shiva situated on the banks of River Krishna in Kurnool district of Andhra Pradesh.
+It is one of the most important pilgrimage centers of Lord Shiva in India and also one of the top Places to visit in Andhra.
+Srisailam is also one of the most popular weekend getaways from Hyderabad.

 Srisailam is famous for Srisailam Dam & Bhramaramba Mallikarjuna Temple which is dedicated to Lord Shiva.
 The sanctum enshrines Lord Mallikarjuna in the form of a linga protected by a three-hooded cobra.
 This ancient temple built in the Dravidian style with lofty towers and sprawling courtyards is one of the finest specimens of Vijayanagara architecture.
 Though the exact origins of the temple are not available, the Satavahanas of the 2nd century AD have referred to it.
 The Kakatiyas and the Vijayanagara kings have made several endowments here.

 The unique feature of this kshetram is the combination of Jyothirlingam and Mahasakthi (in the form of Bhramarambika) in one campus, which is very rare and only one of its kind.
 The great religious leader Aadi Sankara is said to have visited this shrine and composed his immortal Sivananda Lahiri here.